newlandsvalley/purescript-soundfonts/README.md

 ### Acknowledgements

 The design in very heavily influenced by danigb's JavaScript soundfont project: [soundfont-player](https://github.com/danigb/soundfont-player) and in fact initial versions of this library simply wrapped his.
 However, this version minimises the amount of native JavaScript which is still necessary in order to wrap Web-Audio functions.
-These are used in the following places:

-*  When building an AudioBuffer for each note in an instrument SoundFont.
-*  When playing a note that uses an AudioBuffer.
-*  In functions canPlayOgg and isWebAudioEnabled.

 ## Installation

      bower install purescript-soundfonts

+## To build the example

+     bower install
+     npm run example

 ## Module documentation